gagle/node-bufferedreader/README-v2.0.0.md

 #### Random access buffered binary reader ####

-Version: 0.0.1
+Version: 2.0.0

 The reader allows you to position a cursor and read the bytes you need.
-It has an internal buffer so if the cursor is positioned inside the limits of the current buffer, the data is already into memory, so no I/O operation is required, therefore the overall performance is better.
+It has an internal buffer so if the cursor is positioned inside its limits, the data is already into memory, so no i/o operations are required, therefore the overall performance is better.

 #### Installation ####